shreytheshreyas/tp/docs/UserGuide.md

 `Project for Company X` to the first project.

 ### Deleting a project: `delete`
-Select a new project to the project list.
+Delete a project from the project list.

 Format: `delete p/PROJECT_INDEX`